tripathydevjyoti/Quantum-Machine-Learning-/README.md

 🚧 This work is currently in progress.

-The next stage is focused on running the quantum circuit on noisy simulators and eventually hardware backends.
+The next stage is focused on running the quantum circuit on noisy simulators and  hardware backends.
 Initial benchmark plots and experimental outputs are being collected in the qubit-specific result folders, for example files such as:

-- `spsa_predictions_and_losses_3_qubit`
+- `2 qubit circuits/spsa_predictions_and_losses_3_qubit.pdf`
 - related SPSA prediction/loss plots in the two-qubit and three-qubit experiment folders

 These benchmarks are intended to compare ideal simulation, noisy simulation, and hardware-aware training behavior.